NathaneilKnight/NathaneilKnight.github.io/index.md

 ## Research Interests

-- **Phylogenetics**
+- Phylogenetics
-- Muti-omics
+- **Neuroscience**
-- Gene editing
+- Mental disorder
-- Bioinfomatics
+- Neural circuits of adaptive behaviors

 My current research focuses on the evolution of Commelinaceae and its phylogenetic relationship based on the transciptome data.
-My research interests are on the **Bioinfomatics** and its application in human health.
-In a word, Bioinfomatics positively influence the life of everybody.
+My research interests are on the **Neuroscience** and its application in human health.
+In a word, Neuroscience positively influence the life of everybody.
 Although there is a little gap between my current research and my interests, I've got a good command of the basic knowledge and skills needed for future research.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 <br>